 Exploring Other Options

 The Logitech Harmony 650 and 700 remotes work best with a line of sight to your devices.
-If you have the need to control your devices from different rooms of devices behind closed cabinets, we recommend you check out the Logitech Harmony Elite or Ultimate Home.
+If you have the need to control your devices from different rooms of devices behind closed cabinets, I recommend you check out the Logitech Harmony Elite or Ultimate Home.
 These (pricier) options are also compatible with Alexa (so you can control your devices using your voice).
 In addition, they also give you the option to control your devices via a mobile app.
 Moreover, they include a full-color touchscreen as well as hard buttons.
 If you are interested in exploring these and other Harmony remotes side by side, don’t miss our full Logitech Harmony Comparison Chart /Infographic.

 Most people assume that these devices are extremely difficult to set up and get to work.
 This is actually not the case.
-On the contrary, they are very is easy to set up with Logitech’s web wizard who walks you through the steps.
+On the contrary, they are very is easy to set up with Logitech’s web wizard that walks you through the steps.

 This helpful video from NickTheTechGuru walks you through the process of setting up the 650 and shows how easy it is to add your devices.